 - 1. Proof of high school graduation or completion of a GED.
 This must be verified by an official high school transcript or an original GED transcript. - 2.
-Texas Success Initiative (TSI) scores meet Ranger College requirements. - 3.
+Texas Success Initiative (TSI) scores that meet Ranger College requirements. - 3.
 Cumulative G.P.A. of 2.5 or better on pre-requisite course work. - 4.
 A completed application to Ranger College. - 5.
 Three (3) letters of reference from non-family members.
 (Forms are included in the application packet for the nursing program.) - 6.
 Physical Exam.
-(Form included in the application packet.) - 7.
-Anatomy and Physiology classes must be current within five years from the date of application. - 8.
-Proof of immunization status via shot records. - 9.
-Proof of TB skin test or chest x-ray if test is positive. - 10.
-Proof that Hepatitis B series will be complete prior to the first clinical in March.
+(Form included in the application packet.) - Anatomy & Physiology and Microbiology classes must be current within five years from the date of application. - 8.
+Proof of immunization status via official documentation from a healthcare clinic or provider. - 9.
+Proof of negative 2-step tuberculosis screening; OR one negative quanteFERON gold test OR; a chest x-ray within two years if test is positive. - 10.
+Proof that Hepatitis B vaccine series will be complete prior to start of direct patient care; OR show serologic confirmation of immunity to the hepatitis B virus. - 11.
+Proof of current American Heart Association Healthcare Provider CPR training.

 - 12. Completion of all prerequisite courses or evidence of enrollment in the semester preceding intended start of program.
 (Students must earn a C or better for consideration.) - 13.
-Submission of application to the program on or before annual deadline of August 1.
+Submission of application to the program on or before annual deadline of August 1. - 14.
+Interview with ADN Admissions Committee.